ekmagiccat/pizza-parlor/README.md

 Code: newPizza ( )
 Expected Output:

-Describe:
+Describe: function getToppings ()

-Test: "It should
+Test: "It should get the value of the toppings selected by a user and return what they have chosen"
-Code:
+Code: getToppings("tom", "mozz", "pepp")
-Expected Output:
+Expected Output: "You ordered a pizza with tomato, mozzerella, and pepperoni."

 Describe: